-“Watermelon reporting” describes the phenomenon where things appear to be green on the outside (i.e. the project’s status reports say it is green, with no issues), but if you delve a little deeper and look inside, it’s actually red right through (i.e. there are serious issues).
-I can’t take the credit for coining this expression but I can’t remember where I heard it either [14Jul 16 update – I’ve found a 2011 article on DZone, so it would seem that the credit for coining the phrase is due to Marc Löffler].
+“Watermelon reporting” describes the phenomenon where according to a project status report things appear to be green on the outside (i.e. the project’s RAG status is reported as green, with no issues), but if you delve a little deeper and look inside, it’s actually red right through (i.e. there are serious issues).
+I can’t take the credit for coining this expression but I can’t remember where I heard it either [14Jul 16 update – I’ve found a 2011 article on DZone, so it would seem that the credit for coining the phrase is due to Marc Loffler – kudos to him!].

 So what are the factors that might lead a PM to report a project as green when it’s really red?

 - It’s embarrassing for a PM to admit that “their” project is not going as well as it could/should be;